rust-lang/rust/text/0000-conservative-impl-trait.md

 ### Anonymity

-A abstract return type can not be named -- this is similar to how closures and function items are already unnameable types, and might be considered a problem because it makes it not possible to build explicitly typed APIs around the return type of a function.

-The current semantics has been chosen for consistency and simplicity, since the issue already exists with closures and function items, and a solution to them will also apply here.

-For example, if named abstract types get added, then existing abstract return types could get upgraded to having a name transparently.
-Likewise, if `typeof` makes it into the language, then you could refer to the return type of a function without naming it.
+A abstract return type cannot be named in this proposal, which means that it cannot be placed into `structs` and so on.
+This is not a fundamental limitation in any sense; the limitation is there both to keep this RFC simple, and because the precise way we might want to allow naming of such types is still a bit unclear.
+Some possibilities include a `typeof` operator, or explicit named abstract types.

 ### Limitation to only return type position